 monthly (or such longer period as may be agreed between the Parties) in arrears in respect of a Contract Payment for Services performed.

-The Council shall pay an undisputed invoice for a Contract Payment by the end of the second calendar month following thirty (30) days after receipt (for the avoidance of doubt and example, an undisputed invoice received on 25 March shall be payable by 31 May).
+The Council shall pay an undisputed invoice for a Contract Payment in accordance with Regulation 113 of the PCR (“any payment due from the contracting authority to the contractor under the contract is to be made no later than the end of a period of 30 days from the date on which the relevant invoice is regarded as valid and undisputed”).

 Where a Contract Payment is disputed, the Council may choose to pay the undisputed element or none of the invoice at their sole option.

 No increase in the Contract Price may be made (whether on account of increased material, labour or transport costs, fluctuations in rates of exchange or otherwise) without the prior written consent of the Council.